383Project/engineering-code-of-conduct/operations/work-experience/day-5.md

 ## Day 5 - With QA

+MAKE YOUR CHANGES ON THE FILE YOU WANT

 ### 9:00am - 9:30am: Introduction and Welcome (Lead QA)
 - Meet and greet with Abbie Maddison and the QA team
 - Overview of the day's schedule and expectations